jimmyartis/TradeSpot/vps_host.md

 https://azure.microsoft.com/en-gb/ - Microsoft-owned.
 Not on the cheap end, however.

 ## Others
-https://cloudbank.red/ - Cloudbank.
-Subscribe on Patreon, and Caleb co-manages your bot for you.
-Slots are limited. https://aws.amazon.com/ - Amazon Web Services.
+https://aws.amazon.com/ - Amazon Web Services.
 Free for a year (with certain limits), but very pricey after that. https://cloud.google.com/compute/ - AWS, but Google. http://lowendbox.com/ - A curator for lower specced servers.